upALX/TaskAPI/README.md

 - You can register users on /user
 - You can modify your tasks and only your tasks on /task/{taskId}
 -
-  **To learn about the usage, access the [Task Management API DOCS](https://upalx.notion.site/Task-Management-API-1ff3c2ac9c454a0480eaf3e05cfc8970?pvs=4)**
+  **To learn about the usage, access the [Task API DOCS](https://upalx.notion.site/Task-Management-API-1ff3c2ac9c454a0480eaf3e05cfc8970?pvs=4)**

 ## How to use 🫁

 ### USER MODE
 1 - on ```https://task-management-api-ppzv.onrender.com``` use the API through the endpoints.

-2 - access the payloads and endpoints on [Task Management API DOC](https://upalx.notion.site/Task-Management-API-1ff3c2ac9c454a0480eaf3e05cfc8970?pvs=4).
+2 - access the payloads and endpoints on [Task API DOC](https://upalx.notion.site/Task-Management-API-1ff3c2ac9c454a0480eaf3e05cfc8970?pvs=4).

 ---